marcanuy/simpleit.rocks/docs/python/django/_posts/2016-06-10-custom-django-configurations-for-different-servers.md

 </div>

 ## Packages for each environment

+Now a similar approach for handling package dependencies.

 Each environment has to have a set of packages that fits its purpose and operating system requirements.
 We have to